quixio/quix-streams-dotnet/docs/state-management.md

 !!! note

-	When using the Quix Platform, the platform automatically detects the problem and restarts the underlying service in an attempt to recover from the fault.
+	When using Quix Cloud, the platform automatically detects the problem and restarts the underlying service in an attempt to recover from the fault.

 Due to the code being run in memory, each time a deployment restarts, internal variables will be reset.
 For example, if you were to calculate the count of the elements in the stream, this counter would get reset on each restart.
 The counter would then start at the default value not knowing what was the last known value in the state of the previous run before program terminated.